codebar-ag/docs.clouddocs.ch/docs/Configuration/Sections/Documents.md

 Defines **filters applied to the document list**.

-> See [SharedConfigurations.md](./SharedConfigurations.md) for filter types, behaviors, and examples.
+> See [Shared Configurations](./SharedConfigurations.md) for filter types, behaviors, and examples.

 ---